 Prior to that, Mr. MacInnes was employed as an Instrumentation and Controls Engineer by Ebasco Services, Inc., a New York City based architectural and engineering firm, where he designed instrumentation and control systems for electric utility power plants.
 Ebasco designed and construction managed the Michigan’s 1872 MW Ludington Pumped Storage power generating station.
 He wrote training materials for the US Nuclear Regulatory Commission and co-authored California’s first Nuclear Power Plant Emergency Response Plan.
 He was also responsible for preparing engineering and construction proposals for a variety of power plant projects.

 He holds Bachelor of Science in Electrical Engineering and MBA degrees from the University of California, Irvine and is licensed as a professional engineer, residential builder and real estate broker.
 He is a Chairperson of the Michigan Utility Consumer Participation board (UCPB).
-Jim is also a committee member with IEEE – USA Energy Policy along with being a member of the Institute of Electrical and Electronics Engineers (IEEE) Power and Energy society, and the International Society for Ecological Economics (ISEE).
+Jim is also a vice chair of the IEEE USA energy policy committee, along with being a member of the Institute of Electrical and Electronics Engineers (IEEE) Power and Energy society, and the International Society for Ecological Economics (ISEE).
 He wrote a series of short articles which discussed energy both from an ecological and a power engineering perspective that were published in three local NW lower Michigan newspapers.

 Mr. MacInnes is chairman of the board of Crystal Mountain and past chair of the Northwestern Michigan College Foundation.
 He was appointed by Governor Snyder as Chair of the Michigan Utility Consumer Participation Board.
 He is an executive board member of Fifth Third Bank – West Michigan and the Michigan Chamber of Commerce.
 He is a past board member of the Grand Traverse Regional Land Conservancy, the Midwest Ski Areas Association, the National Ski Areas Association, the Traverse City Area Convention and Visitor’s Bureau, and the Traverse City Area Industrial Fund.
 He was appointed by Governor’s Engler to serve on the Michigan Ski Area Safety Board and was appointed by Governor Granholm to serve on Great Lakes Offshore Wind Council.
 He and his wife, Chris, were recipients of the 1998 Governor’s Award for Arts and Culture, and the 2002 US Small Business Administration’s Entrepreneurial Success Award for the state of Michigan.
 Mr. MacInnes was also named one of 16 Michigan Green Leaders by the Detroit Free Press in April, 2010.